WooCommerce crypto checkout launch checklist

 - Align the accepted chains and tokens with the products you actually sell internationally.

-- Document refund, payment mismatch, and manual review steps for the team before launch day.
+- Document refund, payment mismatch, and exception rules before launch day.

-Support load usually spikes when buyers are unsure whether they paid correctly.
-Good instruction design removes a large share of those tickets.
+Buyer questions usually spike when shoppers are unsure whether they paid correctly.
+Good instruction design removes a large share of that confusion.

 - Show the supported token and chain before the wallet connection step.